nethesis/parceler/README.md

 Copy the `.env.example` file to `.env` and edit the entries as needed.

-Most of the environment variables are self-explanatory and there's no need to change their defaults unless explicitly told so.
+Most of the environment variables are self-explanatory, and there's no need to change their defaults unless explicitly told so.
 However, there are a few that you might want to change: